Active sorting of particles as an illustration of the Gibbs mixing paradox: Purely Kinetic Sorting Without Energetic Preference

-The issue of work in this case becomes interesting.
-As long as $\eta$ is very small, the initial kinetics of separation is almost the same as in the mistake-free system, and the amount of work performed in one channel $W(t) = k_{\rm B}T \int_0^{t} K \mathcal{A}_1(t^{\prime}) \ln \frac{\mathcal{A}_2(t^{\prime})}{\mathcal{A}_1(t^{\prime})} \upd t^{\prime}$ increases initially with time $t$ following very nearly the same schedule.
-If $\eta$ is really very small, then the work approaches $k_{\rm B}T \ln 2$ per particle.
-However, for times larger than $-\ln \eta/K$, mistakes start to take their toll: some particles return to their original box, going down the gradient of chemical potential, and have to be transported back a second time.
-Thus the device has to perform work at a steady rate forever to maintain the system's purity (assuming, of course, that when a particle leaks through the wrong channel it does not return the corresponding energy to the turbine).
+However, for times larger than $\ln\left({1}/{\eta}\right)/K$, mistakes start to take their toll: some particles return to their original box, going down the gradient of chemical potential, and have to be transported back a second time.
+Thus the device has to perform work at a steady rate forever to maintain a bounded level of purity \footnote{This assumes, of course, that when a particle leaks through the wrong channel it does not return the corresponding energy to the turbine.} (see also related theoretical work in Ref. \cite{HZE17}).

-Although this model does illustrate some important ideas about particle sorting, it lacks the flexibility to introduce active control of errors.
+This model illustrates some important ideas about particle sorting.
+However, it lacks the flexibility to introduce active control of errors.
 Therefore, we now introduce a more sophisticated model.